German conservatives quarrel over stimulus package to counter coronavirus

-BERLIN, March 3 (Reuters) - Chancellor Angela Merkel’s conservatives are split over whether Germany should unleash a fiscal stimulus package now to counter any impact of the coronavirus on Europe’s largest economy.
+BERLIN (Reuters) - Chancellor Angela Merkel’s conservatives are split over whether Germany should launch a fiscal stimulus package now to counter any impact of the coronavirus on Europe’s largest economy.

+Shrinking exports held back German economic activity in the fourth quarter of last year, showing that the German economy was stagnating even before the coronavirus outbreak began.

 His comments were echoed on Tuesday by Markus Soeder, leader of the Christian Social Union (CSU), the Bavarian sister party of Merkel’s Christian Democratic Union (CDU).